 Parents/guardians are welcome to stay and wait before and after surgery, and you will be reunited with your child as soon as they are safely recovered from their operation.
 It may be necessary to wait for some time before going to theatre.

 A time for arrival will be specified on your child’s admission letter.
-Please come directly to the Mandeville Wing Unit.
+Please come directly to the ward.

 The order of the theatre list is only confirmed on the day and may be subject to change so please be prepared to wait before your child’s procedure.